bitwarden/help/_articles/getting-started/getting-started-browserext.md

 hidden: false
 tags: [tutorial, getting started, browser extensions]
 order: "03"
+description: "Learn how to get started with Bitwarden browser extensions.
+Explore your vault, launch a website, and autofill a login directly from the browser extension."
 ---

 Bitwarden Browser Extensions integrate password management directly into your favorite browser.
 Download a Bitwarden Browser Extension from your browser's marketplace or app store, or from the [Bitwarden Downloads](https://bitwarden.com/download){:target="\_blank"} page.